Are Sports Cars a Good Investment? Exploring the Pros and Cons

 Condition and Mileage

 The overall condition of a sports car, including its mileage, naturally affects its value.
 A well-maintained car with low mileage would be more desirable than a high-mileage vehicle with signs of wear and tear.
-According to Investopedia, condition and mileage are the most important factors in determining the value of a used car.
+Condition and mileage are the most important factors in determining the value of a used car.

 Provenance and Ownership History